 The art and science of winemaking has been around for millennia, though certainly the techniques and procedures have evolved throughout the course of winemaking history.
 It takes a lot of time, practice, and patience to become an expert winemaker, and even then, a bad batch can come along despite all your best intentions and efforts.
 With all that being said, one thing has always remained true over time:

-“It doesn’t matter how skilled you are at making wine, if you don’t have quality grape juice, you are not going to make a very good wine.”
+“It doesn’t matter how skilled you are at making wine, if you don’t have quality grape juice, you are not going to make quality wine.”

 How do you get quality grape juice for winemaking?
 Well, there are several different sources, all of which can result in quality wine if you are careful and follow the instructions.